Ride guidelines

 Callouts

-• "Voor / Front!" - We are going to pass someone or something.
+"Voor / Front!" - We are going to pass someone or something on the right side.

 Every ride we ask if everything is clear, so feel free to ask questions before the ride.